sheeran/octoblog/source/_posts/2012-11-01-markdown-throwdown.markdown

 categories: writing
 ---

 John Gruber's [Markdown][6] writing syntax has exploded in popularity recently, although Gruber hasn't done much with it for many years.
-Other developers have expanded on it's original capabilities, to include Fletcher Penny's [MultiMarkdown][5].
+Other developers have expanded on its original capabilities, to include Fletcher Penny's [MultiMarkdown][5].

 Jeff Atwood [would like an official Markdown standard][1] to unify the disparate implementations and parsers and fix some outstanding bugs.
 He would like Gruber's buy-in to his plan, but he [may not have handled that so well][2].
 And Gruber doesn't seem all that interested in participating.
 Color me surprised.